 After these experiences, I switched to consulting for awhile, working for Booz Allen Hamilton in McLean, VA.
 Most of the work there related to research, design, and analytics for federal clients, including air traffic control, intelligence and security systems, and railway transportation.
 I then had the opportunity to direct a non-profit consulting and professional development group through Landmark College, a small college exclusively serving students with learning disabilities and attention issues in Putney, VT.
 Much of the work at Landmark College involved directing research grants under agencies like the Department of Education and National Science Foundation, plus consulting and professional development engagements with universities, schools, and organizations around the world.

-I ultimately left the world of consulting, academia, and professional development, and returned to the technology industry, first doing research and analytics work at Dell's online customer experience group, then serving as Director of Analytics & Einstein UX Research at Salesforce, and now as a UX research manager at Google.
+I ultimately left the world of consulting, academia, and professional development, and returned to the technology industry, first doing research and analytics work at Dell's online customer experience group, then serving as Director of Analytics & Einstein UX Research at Salesforce, and now as Head of Research for Measurement at Google.

 I study how people use, make decisions with, learn, and accomplish their work using analytics and technology.
 Domains of research interest include technologies for consumer and business use, systems to promote education and professional development, and tools to support decision-making in specialized domains (e.g. aviation, security, defense, intelligence analysis).